drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 For the T4 in 12 bit mode, RADIN can be from 5k to 25k and CADIN is 1.5pF, RC ~ 7.5nsecs to 40nsecs.
 We need about 60nsecs to 320nsecs to reach 12 bit precision.

-Thus both the T3 and T4 are compatible with a 500KSPS sample.
+Thus the T3 and T4 are both compatible at 500KSPS.
+See the [ADC library](https://github.com/pedvide/ADC) for details setting the sampling time and conversion clock.

-The tradeoff is that the T3 has a much slower USB interface,  with 1MB/s transfers to the host.
+The tradeoff for the T3 with its 16 bit input, is that the T3 has a much slower USB interface, 1MB/s transfers to the host versus 60MB/s for the T4.
-The best frame to frame interval is about 16msecs.
+The best frame to frame interval with the T3 is about 16msecs and about 8msecs for the T4.

+N.B.
+Driving the analog input of an MCU is different from driving a normal SAR type ADC.
+Normally, the drive circuit for a SAR includes an external capacitor to serve as a charge reservoir for the sampling capacitor.
+This is pre-empted in the MCU analog input by the large internal resistance in series with the sampling capacitor.

 ## When do I need 16 bits?
 In the table above, the dynamic range is listed as 300.
 This is simply the saturation output voltage 600mv divided by the dark signal 2mV.
 On face value, 10 good bits would be enough and the T4 is a good match.
-This is improved in two ways, by using shorter exposures since dark noise is proportional to exposure time, and by cooling the sensor.
+This is improved in two ways, by using shorter exposures since dark noise is proportional to exposure time, or by cooling the sensor.

 At a modestly shorter exposure time, 100usecs, the dark signal is 20uV, and the dynamic range becomes 30,000.
-That brings us in range of needing a 16 bit ADC, provided dark noise is the principle source of noise.
+For those short exxposures we need a 16 bit ADC, provided we are limited only by the dark noise.

-Our analog section uses the ADA4807, which has input voltage noise of $3.1 nV/\sqrt Hz$.
+Our analog section uses an ADA4807.
+Its datasheet lists the input voltage noise as $3.1 nV/\sqrt Hz$.
-At 500KSPS this becomes 2.2uV of noise at the input.
+At 500KSPS this becomes 2.2uV, and setting the gain at 5, we expect 10uV.
-And then, with a gain of 5, the electrical noise can be 10uV.
 Without going into a more detailed analysis, we see that our electrical noise can be about 1/2 of the dark signal.
 That is workable with some signal averaging.